 - For a chocolate cheesecake taco – add cocoa powder to the cheesecake mixture.
 Crushed Oreos as a topping would work too with some chocolate sauce.

-- For a key lime pie cheesecake taco – add a tsp of lime juice and zest (either lime or lemon zest) to the cheesecake filling and sprinkle crushed graham crackers on top.
+- For a key lime pie cheesecake taco – add a teaspoon of lime juice and zest (either lime or lemon zest) to the cheesecake filling and sprinkle crushed graham crackers on top.

 - For a themed cheesecake taco – add some food coloring to the cheesecake filling (pink for Valentine’s, Green for St. Patrick’s, Purple or Orange for Halloween) topped with theme-appropriate sprinkles.